JCodEdd/Eddle/README.md

 * Logback
 * Swagger UI & OpenAPI docs
 * Basic HTML/CSS/JS frontend

+## Testing
+The project contains a robust test suite that covers all major components and provides strong validation of functionality.
+Unit tests using JUnit and Mockito validate core services, ensuring search, indexing and data access layers function as expected under both normal and error conditions.
+Incorporating Spring's wide support for web layer testing, we meticulously verified all controllers' responsibilities.
+Configuration classes are also tested to verify properties are properly loaded.
+The testing strategy, enriched by the synergy of key Java testing technologies and Spring's robust support, meticulously evaluates the system, ensuring its resilience and correctness.

+### Main Testing Technologies

+- JUnit
+- Mockito
+- AssertJ
+- Logback testing utilities

 ## Architecture
 The project follows a layered architecture with data stored in a MySQL database.
 Configuration is managed via YAML file, and logging